samof76/samof76.github.io/drafts/2025-02-16-kubelet-initialization.md

 }
 ```

-3. It creates a new PodConfig object that will handle pod configuration notifications:
+- It creates a new PodConfig object that will handle pod configuration notifications:
 ```go
 cfg := config.NewPodConfig(config.PodConfigNotificationIncremental, kubeDeps.Recorder, kubeDeps.PodStartupLatencyTracker)
 ```
 This creates an in memory "source of truth" for pod configurations, which will be used by the kubelet to monitor and apply pod configurations.

-4. The function then sets up three possible sources for pod configurations:
+- The function then sets up three possible sources for pod configurations:

-   a.
-File Source - for static pods defined in files:
+  - File Source - for static pods defined in files:
    ```go
    if kubeCfg.StaticPodPath != "" {
        config.NewSourceFile(kubeCfg.StaticPodPath, nodeName, kubeCfg.FileCheckFrequency.Duration, cfg.Channel(ctx, kubetypes.FileSource))